garrandall/popular-music-data/tracks/i-ll-wait-for-you-frankie-avalon.md

 So until the day I'll hear
 You will say, yes, I do
-Ooh, I'll wait for you
+Oh I'll wait for you
-(Ooh, I'll wait for you)
+(Oh I'll wait for you)

 There's one day I dream of
 The day I can bring